How to Protect Your Email Account

 7. Use a "Burner" Email

-Little green garbage can on the Ground
+A little green garbage can on the Ground

 8. Avoid using public Wi-Fi to view emails.

 Most public WiFi, such as that found in coffee shops and hotel rooms, is unencrypted.
-This implies that anyone using the same connection — potentially a large number of individuals — may intercept and access your data.
-Because of this, it's best to avoid using public Wi-Fi for any sensitive personal information, such as emails, but if you must, use a VPN.
-A VPN, or Virtual Private Network, will encrypt your data so anybody spying can’t obtain access.
-Namecheap’s FastVPN is a superb security choice if you operate remotely.
+This implies that anyone using the same connection—potentially many individuals—may intercept and access your data.
+Because of this, it's best to avoid using public Wi-Fi for sensitive personal information, such as emails, but if you must, use a VPN.
+A VPN, or virtual private network, will encrypt your data so that anybody spying can't obtain access.
+Namecheap's Fast VPN is a superb security choice if you operate remotely.

 Keep Your Email Safe and Avoid Scammers